haykshahnazaryan/broker/assets/README.md

 # Assets Directory

-This directory contains all the static assets for the FreightPro Logistics website.
+This directory contains all the static assets for the Aurus Logistics INC Logistics website.

 ## Directory Structure